NITDgpOS/AirHockey/README.md

 >EndScreen
 ![EndScreen](/assets/Shot4.png)

+P.S.
+The game has a branch `powerup_unstable` which contains powerups which appear randomly in the game and gives advantage to a player over the other.

 ## Prerequisite

 Python2 is the default language needed for playing this game,to check which version of Python you have, type the following in terminal: